maglili/zwpy2bt/readme.md

-The difference comes from decimal place problem in technical index calculation (e.g. VWAP, MACD, KDJ,...), say RSI = 9.99998 vs RSI = 10.00001, will have different decision in strategy.
+The difference comes from decimal place problem in technical index calculation (e.g. VWAP, MACD, KDJ,...), say RSI = 93.700 vs RSI = 96.849, will have different decision in strategy.
-That merely a order difference b/t a day can cause a big differnt result, the problem cannot solve by merely remove rounding  process that in backtest in zwpython.
+That merely a order difference b/t a day can cause a big different result, the problem cannot solve by merely remove rounding  process that in backtest in zwpython.

 ### Which one is more accurate?

-The result of backtrader might more accurate since it still maintaning by github community (6.6 star).
+The result of backtrader might more accurate since it still maintaining by github community (6.6k star).
-Technical index in Backtrader are calcuated by TA-lib pakage, which offer a reliable result, while in zwpython, Technical index are calcuated by functions that created by creator of zwpython, there might exist some bugs (and there are indeed some bugs in some scripts in zwpython).
+Technical index in Backtrader are calculated by bt.indicator or TA-lib package, which offer a reliable result, while in zwpython, Technical index are calculated by functions that created by creator of zwpython, there might exist some bugs (and there are indeed some bugs in some scripts in zwpython).